 How to: Create custom metrics in PowerMetrics

-Summary - Create a custom metric using a modelled data source, like a spreadsheet, SQL query, or REST API.
-Once your data is modelled, you can create a custom metric to measure your business goals and KPIs.
+Summary - Create a custom metric using a data feed connected to your data, like a spreadsheet, SQL query, or REST API.
+Once your data is added to a feed, you can create a custom metric to measure your business goals and KPIs.

 We talk a lot about metrics at Klipfolio.
 We’re passionate about metrics and how you and your team can use them to drive better business decisions.